brevzin/brevzin.github.io/_posts/2025-05-24-reflection-ts.md

 |`get_type_t<R>`|`type_of(r)`|
 |`get_reflected_type_t<R>` ??|`[: r :]`|

-`type_of` takes a reflection of a typed entity and produces a _reflection_ of a type.
-But `get_type_t` takes a reflection of a typed entity and produces _the type_ directly.
+The function `std::meta::type_of(r)` takes a reflection of a typed entity and produces a _reflection_ of a type.
+But the metafunction `std::reflect::get_type_t<R>` takes a reflection of a typed entity and produces _the type_ directly.
 What I mean is:

 ```cpp
 // let's take some variable